|

 scratch or damage the surface.

-Be sure to go over this information with your
+Be sure to go over this information with your housekeeper and

-Online Video MIA (the Marble Institute of America), has posted a short, informational video
+'Care & Cleaning' Online Video MIA (the Marble Institute of America), has posted a short, informational video

 on their website entitled, "Care and Cleaning of Natural Stone in the Home".
 Although